-Introducing Johann Von Goisern: Handmade in Austria with exceptional design, high quality standards and excellent customer service the brand quickly gained international popularity.
+Introducing Johann Von Goisern: Handmade in Austria with exceptional design, high-quality standards and excellent customer service, the brand quickly gained international popularity.
 The success can mainly be attributed to a special lamination technique, through which up to 20 different raw materials can be combined in a single frame.
-This creates colourful, breathtaking designs and coins the Johann von Goisern slogan: “Dare to be different”!
+This creates colourful, breathtaking designs and is worthy of the Johann von Goisern slogan: “Dare to be different”!

 Originally made for the American military, Ray-Ban glasses were first introduced in 1937 and have defined timeless style with their iconic designs, such as the Aviator, Wayfarer and Clubmaster sunglasses.
 They have moved into ophthalmic eyewear where they range from the fun and wacky styles to the mellow retro looks allowing people from all backgrounds to fit into the RayBan category.

-Oakley was started by Jim Jannard in 1975, the name comes from Jannard’s dog.
-Today Oakley eyewear is well recognized by many celebrities and athletes.
-The eyewear has been used in major sporting events like the Olympics and Tour De France.
+Oakley was started by Jim Jannard in 1975, and the Oakley brand was named after Jannard’s dog.
+Today, Oakley eyewear is well recognised by many celebrities and athletes.
+Oakley eyewear has been used in major sporting events like the Olympics and Tour De France.

 Since 1927, Furla has been creating in Italy and distributing in 65 countries worldwide, bags, shoes and accessories of exceptional quality and style.

 Furla interprets the Italian spirit in a contemporary fashion, adding its unmistakable touch of creativity, elegance and timeless simplicity, proposing modern and eclectic collections that combine the latest trends with craftsmanship.
-This leads to the creation of proposals that feature high quality materials and that are made by using cutting-edge technologies.
+This leads to the creation of proposals that feature high-quality materials and that are made using cutting-edge technologies.

-The Furla Eyewear collection mirrors the spirit of the brand, proposing frames with flowing and elegant lines, designed to meet the wishes of an exacting, alluring, up-to-date and self-confident woman.
+The Furla Eyewear collection mirrors the spirit of the brand, proposing frames with flowing and elegant lines, designed to meet the wishes of the exacting, alluring, up-to-date and self-confident woman.

-CALVIN KLEIN, the original American fashion house is distributed in over 110 countries with 20,000 points of sale.
-CALVIN KLEIN is a broad access commercial line offering fashionable frames in classic silhouettes and distinctive color palettes.
-There is a strong correlation between design and price point within each tier of the CALVIN KLEIN ophthalmic and sunglasses collections enabling us to reach a wide demographic for both men and women.
-The eyewear collection takes inspiration from the brands strong historical American roots however continues to propel forward targeting the modern provocateur.
+CALVIN KLEIN, the original American fashion house, is distributed in over 110 countries with 20,000 points of sale.
+CALVIN KLEIN is a broad access commercial line offering fashionable frames in classic silhouettes and distinctive colour palettes.
+There is a strong correlation between design and price point within each tier of the CALVIN KLEIN ophthalmic and sunglasses collections, enabling us to reach a wide demographic for both men and women.
+The eyewear collection takes inspiration from the brand\s strong American roots; nevertheless, it continues to look ahead, targeting the modern provocateur.

 A SMART MAN WHO CAN FACE LIFE WITH CONFIDENCE.
-A confident man, the Flexon wearer knows whatever happens in life, no matter the situation his frame will always comfortably return to its original shape.
+A confident man, the Flexon wearer knows whatever happens in life, no matter the situation, his frames will always comfortably return to their original shape.
 He loves to BEND THE RULES.

 Ted Baker remains something of an enigma.
 In 1988 he established himself as a shirting specialist of some repute and quickly went on to develop a wider range of exceptional menswear designs.
-In time, he also found sophisticated ladies clamouring for him to apply his unique flair for fashion to womenswear as well.
-He duly obliged, of course, and soon all four corners of the world had cottoned on to what Ted still likes to call ‘fashion’s best kept secret’.
+In time, he also found sophisticated ladies requesting that he apply his unique flair for fashion to womenswear as well.
+He duly obliged, and soon all four corners of the world had cottoned on to what Ted still likes to call ‘fashion’s best-kept secret’.
 Today, Ted Baker London is renowned for its perfect mix of distinctive design, beautiful quality and unconventional creativity, all liberally spiced with Ted’s irreverent sense of humour and unswerving attention to detail.

 Ted’s eye for detail remains as true to his roots as ever in his coveted optical collection.
 Quirky distinctive styling meets handcrafted quality, for an ocular spectacular that mixes and matches bold colours and patterns to create unparalleled, individual eyewear.
 With frames lined in unique prints, and hidden trims concealing messages, Ted’s eyewear is as inventive and original as it is upbeat and vibrant… just like the man himself, in fact.